feaselkl/DotNetMachineLearning/PITCHME.md

 ### Data Gathering Example

-In this example, we will use Pro Football Reference to get high-level measures like score, home or away game, top receiver, etc. But if you want to take this further, a few additional data sources could be:
+In this example, we will use Pro Football Reference to get high-level measures like score, location, top receiver, etc. If you want to take this further, a few additional data sources could be:

 * Las Vegas odds prior to the game.
-* Advanced analytics for Bills players as well as their opponents.
+* Advanced analytics for players on both sides.
 * Weather data.
 * Coaching and schema data.
 * Additional historical data on combinations of players to estimate team quality.